robinsloan/the-oakland-follower-sentinel/README.md

 ```

 This script is included as a convenience; you can substitute any directory serving scheme, or even host the client on a website of your own.

+Then, visit `http://localhost:8000/` and things should work normally.

 ## Status